 Which begs the question: what is digital citizenship?
 Well, first citizenship, which is formally defined as “the quality of an individual’s response to membership in a community.”
 This makes citizenship far more complex than a simple legal matter, but rather one that consists of self-knowledge, interaction, and intimate knowledge of a place, its people, and its cultural history.
 Schools Should Be Teaching Kids How to Use the Internet Well - Abigail Walthausen.
 But outdated web filters make that mission quite difficult.

 It’s a controversial subject, especially since many marketers pride themselves, in fact have built their careers, on having a reputation for instinct.
 So I expected a certain amount of pushback, but instead many people seemed to think that I was arguing that technology was diminishing the need for creativity in marketing.
 This is clearly not the case.
 A Quick Guide To The History Of MOOCs.
+This Is How Students Use School Websites 8.45K Views 0 Likes It's important to have a proper appearance online.
 A Brooklyn High School Takes a New Approach to Vocational Education.
 The building and its surroundings in Crown Heights, Brooklyn, may look run-down, but inside 150 Albany Avenue may sit the future of the country’s vocational education: The first 230 pupils of a new style of school that weaves high school and college curriculums into a six-year program tailored for a job in the technology industry.

 21 Things for the 21st Century Educator - Home.
 50 Awesome Ways to Use Skype in the Classroom.
 Written By: Jillian Terry Skype is a free and easy way for teachers to open up their classroom and their students to a world way beyond their campus.

 77 Web Resources for Teachers to Try This Summer.
 Libraries and Museums Become Hands-On Learning Labs.
 Culture Teaching Strategies.
 20 Must-See Facts About The 21st Century Classroom.
 The Super Book of Web Tools for Educators.
 41 Websites for Teachers to Integrate Tech into Your Classroom « Ask a Tech Teacher.